matihost/monorepo/terraform/gcp/gcp-iam/README.md

 # to login to GCP as human user
 make google-authentication

-# to create IAM objects, in particular SA with editor role and switch current active configuration to use it
+# to create IAM objects, in particular SA with editor role
 make apply

+# swittch current gcloud configuration to use editor SA
+make use-editor-sa
 ```